WisdomAyo/IPLAB-test/README.md

 2. **downloads/videos/** - Contains downloaded videos and their metadata
 3. **reports/** - Contains summary reports and verification details

-For more details, see the summary report in the reports directory.
+For more details, please take a look at the summary report in the reports directory. #Wisdev